xavibou/xavibou.github.io/_pages/about.md

   }
 </style>

 I am a PhD Candidate in Image Processing and Computer Vision at [ENS Paris-Saclay](https://ens-paris-saclay.fr/).
 I work on change detection on satellite imagery and video.
-I am interested in problems with limited annotations, i.e. unsupervised, few-shot and self-supervised.
+I am interested in problems with limited annotations, i.e. unsupervised, few-shot and self-supervised learning methods.

 News
 ======